The Phenomenon of Existence

-PREFACE: Before a thing can change or be changed, act or be acted upon, it must exist.
-Those who might dissent obviously believe in things that don't exist.
-Fortunately there are now medications for that.
-This simple, self-evident axiom means change is a 'function of' existence; the phenomenon of existence is the source of cause and effect rather than the result of it.
-To create is to cause to exist, so from Big Bang to Genesis any theory of cosmic creation is inherently contrary to logic.
+Before a thing can change or be changed, before it can act or be acted upon, it must exist.
+Only those who believe in things that don't exist might dissent.
+This simple, self-evident axiom means change is a "function of" existence, something which is derived from the phenomenon of being.
+No phenomenon can be the result of its own subordinate derivative, so while existence is the source of cause and effect it can't also be the result of it.
+From Big Bang to Genesis any hypothesis suggesting the cosmos was created is contrary to logic.

-Critical thinking applied to one basic principle of logic reconciles the phenomenon of being with the principles of logic without invoking supernatural deities, spontaneous singularities, multiverses or undetectable extra dimensions.
-Citing empirical data and complex equations would be extraneous, but simplicity has no commercial value, so until the light of logic ultimately penetrates the halls of academia, scholars will continue to engage in synaptic gymnastics, conjuring complicated calculations into esoteric hypotheses designed to justify 'Creation Ex Nihilo'.
+Critical thinking applied to one basic principle can reconcile the phenomenon of being with the rules of logic without invoking supernatural deities, spontaneous singularities, multiverses or undetectable extra dimensions.
+That is the purpose of this thesis.
+It is a very simple, rational explanation of nature's most fundamental attribute - Existence.
+Citing empirical data and complex equations would be extraneous, but simplicity has no commercial value, so until the light of logic penetrates the halls of academia, scholars will continue to engage in synaptic gymnastics, conjuring their complicated calculations into esoteric hypotheses in a futile quest to justify the popular myth of 'Creation Ex Nihilo'.

 The Nature of the Cosmos